open-mmlab/mmrotate/docs/en/install.md

 inference_detector(model, 'demo/demo.jpg')
 ```

-You will see a list of arrays printed, indicating the detected bounding boxes.
+You will see a list of arrays printed, indicating the detected rotated bounding boxes.

 ### Customize Installation